patrickweng7/vip/Notebook-Vincent-Huang.md

 len individual after arl insert 4 individual after arl insert [('Learner', 2, 0), ('arl4', 1, 1), ('0', 0, 2), ("learnerType('BOOSTING', {'learning_rate': 0.1, 'n_estimators': 100, 'max_depth': 3}, 'BAGGED', None)", 0, 3)]
 ```
-** Individuals with incorrect arities still appear in the population
+    - Individuals with incorrect arities still appear in the population
-** Problem with occurrences code, not properly including the entire ARL
+    - Problem with occurrences code, not properly including the entire ARL
-* PACE-ICE still causing issues
+- PACE-ICE still causing issues
-** What we thought switching to PACE-ICE could help us with over Google Collab:
+    - What we thought switching to PACE-ICE could help us with over Google Collab:
-*** Faster Runs (ARLs code doesn't benefit from GPUs on PACE-ICE as much as NN/CV subteams do)
+        - Faster Runs (ARLs code doesn't benefit from GPUs on PACE-ICE as much as NN/CV subteams do)
-*** Longer Runs (Guide notes a 8 hour limit for PACE-ICE, Google Collab has a 12 hour limit)
+        - Longer Runs (Guide notes a 8 hour limit for PACE-ICE, Google Collab has a 12 hour limit)
-*** No inactivity clicking script
+        - No inactivity clicking script
-*** Not terribly difficult to switch to with the new guide (We have now spent 3 weeks trying to get it to work)
+        - Not terribly difficult to switch to with the new guide (We have now spent 3 weeks trying to get it to work)
-** Switching back to Google Collab
+    - Switching back to Google Collab after giving PACE-ICE one more try
-** Stocks data has been migrated into our repo and we're now ready to do those runs
+    - Stocks data has been migrated into our repo and we're now ready to do those runs

 |Task|Status|Assigned Date|Due Date|Date Completed|
 |----|------|-------------|--------|--------------|